-However, the Senators dismissed the governor’s claim.
-They said that they have a say in the revenue county governments generate.
-This is because they are the custodians of the interests of the counties.
+However, the Senators dismissed Kidero’s claim saying they have a say in the revenue county governments generate.
+They said they have a say because they are the custodians of the interests of the counties.

 “Don’t think the hands of the Senate are tied when it comes to a county’s own revenue.
 If so, why is this matter before the Senate committee?”
 Senator Paul Njoroge (Nominated) asked.